LeToNode/Play2.0-CN-doc/javaGuide/main/cache/JavaCache.md

 # The Play cache API

-Caching data is a typical optimization in moderner applications.
-Play provides a global Cache facility for that purpose.
-An important point about the cache, is that it behaves just as a real cache: The data you just stored may just go missing.
+Caching data is a typical optimization in modern applications, and so Play provides a global cache.
+An important point about the cache is that it behaves just like a cache should: the data you just stored may just go missing.

-For any data stored in the cache, a regeneration strategy needs to be put in place should the data go missing.
-This phylosophy is one of the fundamentals behind Play! and is typically different from J2EE where the session is expected to hold the value during its lifetime.
+For any data stored in the cache, a regeneration strategy needs to be put in place in case the data goes missing.
+This philosophy is one of the fundamentals behind Play, and is different from Java EE, where the session is expected to retain values throughout its lifetime.

-The default implementation of the Cache api uses [[EHCache| http://ehcache.org/]].
+The default implementation of the cache API uses [[EHCache| http://ehcache.org/]].
 You can also provide your own implementation via a plugin.

 ## Accessing the Cache API

-The cache api is provided by the `play.cache.Cache` object.
-It requires to have at least a cache plugin registered.
+The cache API is provided by the `play.cache.Cache` object.
+This requires a cache plugin to be registered.

-> **Note:** The API is voluntary minimal to allow several implementations to be plugged.
+> **Note:** The API is intentionally minimal to allow various implementations to be plugged in.
 If you need a more specific API, use the one provided by your Cache plugin.

-Using this simple API you can either store data in cache:
+Using this simple API you can store data in the cache:

 ```
 Cache.set("item.key", frontPageNews);
 ```

-And then retrive it later:
+You can retrieve the data later:

 ```
 News news = Cache.get("item.key");